Aarception/Mo-information-security-portfolio/README.md

 5.)
 Today August 02, 2026, I unilaterally close the
-inquiry as a record and foreclose further internal escalation optionality in expansion of the consideration offer of July 17, whereby the provision of information* being resolved to an unconditional gift of the institution, to which it privileges relevance.
+inquiry as a record and foreclose further internal escalation optionality in expansion of the consideration offer of July 17, whereby the provision of information, excepting the 'Dataset,' being resolved to an unconditional gift of the institution, excepting ownership, but including read, and write upon permission, to which it privileges relevance.
 ~~~
 ### Regarding the Process as a Market Product:
 ***'Dataset'***